Take Rubric CTA Arrow

 Michael Fullan, All Systems Go: The Change Imperative for Whole System Reform

-If you have already begun developing a plan to foster staff collaboration, use the rubric or the questions below to identify areas for continuous improvement:
+If you have already begun developing a plan to foster connection and collaboration, use the rubric or the questions below to identify areas for continuous improvement:

-Do the SEL team and school leadership intentionally foster a sense of community and shared purpose among staff?
+Do the SEL team and school leadership create opportunities for staff to build connections with one another and develop a sense of shared purpose?

-Do the SEL team and school leadership use data on staff perceptions to improve the work climate?
+Do the SEL team and school leadership use data on staff stress, well-being, and perceptions of climate to better understand and improve the work environment?

 Do staff norms or shared agreements guide respectful interactions, effective collaboration, and an inclusive staff culture?